pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

   }
 }
 ```

-Typically this feature reducer would have a lot more logic.

 Now let's try to write a test on the `Feature` reducer that proves that when the child counter
 feature's count is incremented above 5 it will dismiss itself.
 To do this we will construct a